 \$LTV-49 is an innovative closed circuit campus television channel designed exclusively for students at the University of Delaware.
-SLTV-49 premiered in February of 1995 and is a department within the Division of Student Life.
-SLTV operates Sundays through Thursdays from 9 a m until 11 p.m.
-SLTV-49 may be viewed in residence halls, in campus lounges such as the Hen Zone in the Perkins Student Center, and in some campus dining locations.
+SLTV-49 premiered in February of 1995 and is a program within the Division of Student Life.
+SLTV operates Sundays through Thursdays from noon until 1 a.m.
+SLTV-49 may be viewed in residence halls, in campus lounges such as the Hen Zone in the Perkins Student Center, the food court in the Trabant University Center, and in some other campus dining locations.

 SLTV-49 features diverse programming ranging from hit movies to original campus programming.
 Movies are rotated throughout each month so students may view them at their leisure.
-Original campus programs feature UD personalities in series sponsored by University departments and produced by student technicians.
-Each series involves creative student input in the various stages of production.
-Each semester, meetings will be held for students who wish to become involved with SLTV opportunities.
-Interested students should check the SLTV-49 channel for announcements of meeting times.
+Original campus programs feature UD personalities in series sponsored by University departments and produced by students.
+Each semester, meetings are held for students who wish to become involved with SLTV.
+Interested students should check SLTV-49 channel for announcements of meeting times.